yinadong/artg-fall-2018/week-01/README.md

 cd $HOME/artg-5330
 ```
 ### Step 3
 All the course material lives in an online "repository".
-The current online ("remote") repository is at [this location]().
+The current online ("remote") repository is at [this location](https://github.com/Siqister/artg-fall-2018).
 Your job is to create a local mirror of it on your computer.

+** Make sure you "fork" this repo first so that you create a repo of your own **
 Navigate to the online repo, and "fork" it.
-Then, copy the clone link.
+Then, copy the "clone" link (big green button).

 ### Step 4
 Back in the terminal, use `git clone` to create a local copy of the remote repo:
 ```